vmagnin/unsubscribe/README-EN.md

 $ ./unsubscribe.sh ~/.myemailsoftware/Junk/
 ```

+Tip: to avoid having to find the path to the Junk file each time, create a link to this file in the script directory.

 The `grep` analysis of files can take some time (several tens of seconds) for a thousand spam messages.
 After the analysis, the script displays the progress of unsubscriptions with a dot (".") per link or a zero ("0") if the connection fails (for instance, the link may no longer be valid if it is several months old).

 The output of the `wget` command is added to the `unsubscribe.log` file and the downloaded files are saved in the `downloaded` directory.
 All these files will allow you to eventually identify unsubscriptions that have failed.
 The script leaves it up to you to clean it up if necessary.